fatihkaradag/realtime_data_monitoring/README.md

 - Add support for historical data analysis and visualization.
 - Integrate alerting mechanisms to notify users about critical events or anomalies.
 - Implement logging and monitoring using tools like Prometheus and ELK stack.

-##### Benefits:

-- Gain hands-on experience with building a real-time data processing system.
-- Learn about containerization and orchestration with Docker and Kubernetes.
-- Enhance your skills in backend development with Python and frontend development with React.
-- Practice database management and data visualization techniques.
-- This project will provide you with practical experience in developing a scalable and real-time data monitoring solution, which is a valuable skill in various industries, including IoT, finance, and e-commerce.